coinscrow/minerstat-asic-hub/README.md

 Monitoring and management client installed on the ASIC.
 The software makes possible to monitor your ASICs without any external monitoring software.
 If you are running a larger management we recommend to check our ASIC Node.

-**NOTE: The software is in its Alpha, however, it is unable to harm your system.**

 **Supported and tested ASICs:**
 * Antminer A3
 * Antminer B3